 Traditional managers must take care not to fall back into their former activities once they start evolving their role under Scrum, particularly if they interfere with the ordinary course of work of Product Owners or of the Development Team.
 Managers must, in particular, respect the Product Owner’s authority over product content and release.
 They must also respect the Development Team’s self-direction as to the how, the who, and sometimes the when of feature development.
 It is the ScrumMaster’s job to make such a situation visible when it arises and to initiate the conversations towards removing such an impediment.
 And though managers may have control over the team, such control is never at the level of individual product or release strategy.
-The strongest foundation of management power is the reluctance to use it and that it be used sparingly.
+The strongest foundation of management power is the reluctance to use it, and using it sparingly.

 —. “management.”
-In Angus Stevenson et al., eds., New Oxford American Dictionary.
+In New Oxford American Dictionary, Angus Stevenson et al., eds.
 Oxford University Press, 2017.

 Jiri Weiss.
 “IBM Boosts Sales Force, Accents Client Support.”
 In InfoWorld 9(8), 23 February 1987.